Rana Daggubati: 2013–2017: Breakthrough

 The year 2013 was one of the busiest in his career.
 Rana made cameo appearances in three films – Sundar C's Something Something, Ayan Mukerji's Yeh Jawaani Hai Deewani and Vishnuvardhan's Arrambam, with the latter being his Tamil debut.
-The same year, he joined two big-budget productions, Gunasekhar's Rudhramadevi and S. S. Rajamouli's Baahubali: The Beginning, in which he is the lead antagonist.
+The same year, he joined two big-budget productions, Gunasekhar's Rudhramadevi and S. S. Rajamouli's Baahubali: The Beginning, the latter of in which he is the lead antagonist.
 Both the films were released in 2015.
-Rana didn't have a single release in 2014.
+Rana did not have a single release in 2014.

 In 2015, he starred in the Hindi film Baby, alongside Akshay Kumar and Taapsee Pannu.
 Rana played Bhallaladeva, the cousin of Baahubali (Prabhas), in the 2015 film Baahubali: The Beginning, which is part of Baahubali franchise.
 His character became widely popular and received unprecedented appreciation from critics.
 Rana was inspired by Daniel Day-Lewis to play the character.
 He described the film as "career-defining" for him.
 Baahubali: The Beginning was released worldwide in July 2015 and was the highest-grossing film in India at the time of its release.
 Made on a production budget of ₹ 180 crore, the film collected a worldwide gross of ₹650 crore at the box office.
 The film gave him several awards, including the Nandi Award for Best Villain and SIIMA Award for Best Actor in a Negative Role (Telugu).
 The film started a new film movement named Pan-India films.
 He next appeared in the film Rudhramadevi.
 It is a 3D biographical action film based on the life of Rudrama Devi, in which he played the role of Chalukya Veerabhadra.
-Although, the film didn't performed well at the box-office, it received mixed reviews from the critics.
+Although, the film did not performed well at the box-office, it received mixed reviews from the critics.
 Pranita Jonnalagedda felt that his character in the film is "underused".
 The same year, he appeared as himself in a cameo role in Dongaata (Telugu), Size Zero (Telugu) and Inji Iduppazhagi (Tamil).